natalieagus/50002/docs/ProblemSet/i_betacpu.md

 It's evident that we need to perform <strong>3 register reads,</strong> but the Beta's register file has only <strong>2 read ports.</strong> Thus we need to add a <strong>third read port</strong> to the register file.
 <br><br>
-Incidentally, adding a third read port would eliminate the need for the <code>RA2SEL</code> mux because we no longer need to choose between <code>Rb</code> and <code>Rc</code>, since each register field has its own read port.
+Incidentally, adding a third read port would eliminate the need for the <code>RA2SEL</code> MUX because we no longer need to choose between <code>Rb</code> and <code>Rc</code>, since each register field has its own read port.
 </p></div><br>